SuzanneNL/star-trail-photography/testing.md

     - The star trail images against the black background attract the attention of any user.
 Buttons are a bit dull, as to highlight the star trail images even more.
 The Sign Up button stands out more, due to its white color, to attract new members.
 The use of several Materialize features, allows for a positive user experience.
 2. **I want my website to have a clear structure, so that it is easy to navigate.**
     - The navigation bar allows a user to browse to the different pages of this website.
 A user will only be able to see and visit pages that are relevant to him, as explained in the paragraph 'Structure' of the README file.
-    - Buttons are in place to delete an image or the user's account, or direct a user to pages for adding/editing images and updating the password.
+    - Buttons are in place to delete an image or the user's account, or redirect a user to pages for adding/editing images and updating the password.
-    - Links in content on pages also direct users to other pages, such as 'New here?
+    - Links in content on pages also redirect users to other pages, such as 'New here?
 Join Now!' on the Sign Up page, or the article on the homepage inviting a user to visit the gallery.
-    - Functions in the app.py file ensure that a user, after an action, is directed to a relevant page.
-For example: after a user logs in, he is directed to his profile page.
-After logging out, he is directed to the log in page.
-After adding or editing an image, he can see the result immediately as he is directed to the gallery.
+    - Functions in the app.py file ensure that a user, after an action, is redirected to a relevant page.
+For example: after a user logs in, he is redirected to his profile page.
+After logging out, he is redirected to the log in page.
+After adding or editing an image, he can see the result immediately as he is redirected to the gallery.
 3. **I want my website to give feedback to users so that it is easy to navigate.**
     - The Materialize forms for signing up, logging in, adding images, editing images and updating a password give feedback in the form of colors (red for error and green for success) and text when fields are filled in correctly and incorrectly, or left blank.
     - Flash messages give feedback after user actions with color and text (again red for error and green for success).
 For example, when logging in with an incorrect username or password, the flash messages points out that an incorrect username or password was given.
 Or when a user tries to sign up and the username is already taken, he will receive a flash message pointing this out.
 Another example is when a user logs in or signs up, he is welcomed by a flash message.